 Collision involving an OC Transpo bus and a pedestrian in Ottawa's east end

-A pedestrian is being treated for life-threatening injuries after a collision involving an OC Transpo bus in Ottawa's east end, according to Ottawa police.
+Ottawa police are investigating a collision involving an OC Transpo bus driver and a pedestrian at a busy intersection in Ottawa's east end.

-Emergency crews responded to a collision involving a pedestrian and a bus at the intersection of St. Laurent Boulevard and Tremblay Road at approximately 11 a.m.
+Emergency crews responded to the collision at the intersection of St. Laurent Boulevard and Tremblay Road at approximately 11 a.m.

+Police said at 11:30 a.m. that a pedestrian suffered life-threatening injuries.
+There has been no update on the pedestrian's condition.

-An OC Transpo bus is stopped in the middle of the road just south of Tremblay Road.
+An OC Transpo bus was stopped in the middle of the road just south of Tremblay Road as the investigation into the collision continued.

-The intersection of St. Laurent and Tremblay is closed, and the eastbound off-ramp from Hwy.
-417 to St. Laurent is closed.

-This is a developing story.
-CTV News Ottawa will have the latest as it becomes available

 Ottawa Top Stories